Our Diploma in Finance will teach you how to make make well-reasoned financial decisions and meet financial matters head-on.

 The City Colleges Diploma in Finance seeks to introduce participants to the world of money and its interactions in everyday life.
 The course aims provide participants with the information required to make well-reasoned financial decisions and meet their financial matters head-on.
 In a clear and simplified manner the lecturers will be delivered with the aim of ensuring each participant is equipped with knowledge of “how money works”.
 The City Colleges Diploma in Finance seeks remove the frightening and confusing elements of understanding about their finances.
 The aim is to provide participants with a solid basis in finance and to develop this by informing participants about financial difficulties facing most people in contemporary society to include methods for dealing with consequences of financial decisions and provide long-term solutions.

-The course will take place one evening per week for three hours over 10 weeks in our city centre location on South Great George’s Street, Dublin 2.
+The Diploma in Finance will take place one evening per week for three hours over 10 weeks in our city centre location on South Great George’s Street, Dublin 2.
 Each course comprises of 30 contact hours.
 The course is also available online.

 1. Investigate the external environment and regulatory framework with regard to financial reporting within which organisations operate and the types of financial statements organisations are required to produce